-1. To enroll your student, contact any of the school offices for registration papers.
-You will be given forms to fill out regarding your child, your address and home and work telephone numbers, an emergency person to contact if
+- 1. To enroll your student, contact any of the school offices for registration papers.
+You will be given forms to fill out regarding your child, your address and home and work telephone numbers, an emergency person to contact if we can't get you, and information regarding your child's last school district (if applicable) to send your child's previous school records. - 2.
+The appropriate registration fees will need to be paid.

-- 2. The appropriate registration fees will need to be paid. - Students, parents, guardians or foster parents may request a student fee waiver for full relief or partial relief of student fees charged by the school district.
+Students, parents, guardians, or foster parents may request a student fee waiver for full relief or partial relief of student fees charged by the school district.
 Students whose families meet the income guidelines for free and reduced lunch, the Family Investment Program (FIP), Supplemental Security Income (SSI), transportation assistance under open enrollment, or who are in foster care are eligible to have their student fees waived or partially waived.
 Students whose families are experiencing a temporary financial difficulty may be eligible for a temporary waiver of student fees.
 Applications are available at registration or at any school office.
-Applications for free/reduced priced meals are available at the offices in either center. - 3.
-Parents should share with the staff any special services their child may have received prior, or any special health information. - 4.
+Applications for free/reduced priced meals are available at the offices in either center.

+- 3. Parents should share with the staff any special services their child may have received prior, or any special health information. - 4.
 Applications will be given for our federally funded free and reduced lunch program.
-Forms should be filled out by those who qualify, and returned to the school office for possible approval in the program.
+Forms should be filled out by those who qualify and returned to the school office for possible approval in the program.